abelardojarab/gputeachingkit-labs/README.md

 ## System and Software Requirements

-You must use an [NVIDIA CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus) to use the compiled binaries. **Don't have access to GPUs?
-Learn how to run these labs for free on GPUs in the cloud using the [NVIDIA-Docker instructions](#markdown-header-using-docker).**
+You must use an [NVIDIA CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus) to use the compiled binaries.

+**Don't have access to GPUs?
+The GPU Teaching Kit comes with codes worth up to $125 of Amazon Web Services (AWS) GPU compute credit for each student in your course, as well as $200 for yourself as the instructor, to provide a GPU compute platform to work on the open-ended labs.
+To request a code for yourself and your students, please send an email to [NVDLI@nvidia.com](mailto: NVDLI@nvidia) with the subject line “GPU Teaching Kit AWS Access”.
+An Email will follow with your code and instructions for giving access to your students.
+Learn how to run these labs on AWS GPUs in the cloud using the [NVIDIA-Docker instructions](#markdown-header-using-docker).**

 The labs in the Teaching Kit require a CUDA supported operating system, C compiler, and the CUDA 8 Toolkit.
 The CUDA 8 Toolkit can be downloaded